sarathulin/sarathulin.com/services/corona-care.md

 icon: "fa-heartbeat"
 title:  "Covid Care"
 order: 3
-description: "Free one to one <b>Counseling Sessions</b> to support you in  how you are coping during the Coronavirus lockdown."
+description: "Free one to one <b>Counseling Sessions</b> to support you in how you are coping with the impact of the pandemic."
 banner_image: services-banner-3.jpg
 category: Counseling
 tags: [sessions]